toolleeo/cli-apps/README.md

 * [aria2](https://github.com/aria2/aria2) - Lightweight and easy-to-use download utility; it supports HTTP/HTTPS, FTP, SFTP, BitTorrent, Metalink and multiple sources; cross-platform.
 * [Clipsync](https://github.com/marcopaganini/clipsync) - Share your clipboard across multiple machines using an MQTT service.
 * [croc](https://github.com/schollz/croc) - Easily and securely send things from one computer to another.
-* [curl](https://curl.haxx.se/) - A tool and library for transferring data with URL syntax
+* [curl](https://curl.haxx.se/) - A tool and library for transferring data with URL syntax, supports a lot of protocols.
 * [feuille](https://basedwa.re/tmtt/feuille.git) - A fast, dead-simple socket-based pastebin.
 * [ffsend](https://github.com/timvisee/ffsend) - Easily and securely share files from the command line.
 A fully featured Firefox Send client.
 * [Jitter](https://github.com/kevspau/jitter) - A repository-oriented binary manager for Linux, Jitter searches through online repository (currently only on GitHub) for releases with .tar.gz, .tgz, .zip or .AppImage assets.